coders-school/templates/module1/01-template-functions.md

 ___

-The compiler cannot deduce parameters, because the functions does not take any parameters.
+The compiler cannot deduce parameters, because the functions do not take any parameters.
 You need to provide the type explicitly:

 <div style="display: flex; align-items:center;">